-- 1. Teach students to understand the principles involved in the latest hardware required for designing and critically analyzing electronic circuits relevant to industry need and society - 2.
-Blend theory and laboratory to make students appreciate the concepts in the working of electronic hardware design and software implementation. - 3.
+- 1. Teach students to understand the principles involved in the latest hardware and software required for designing and critically analyzing electronic circuits relevant to industry and society - 2.
+Blend theory and laboratory to make students appreciate the concepts in the working of electronic circuits - 3.
 Mould students to be able to communicate effectively - 4.
 Motivate students to take up socially relevant and challenging projects and propose innovative solutions to problems for the benefit of the society